xenOs76/https-wrench/README.md

 nix-shell -p '(import <nur-os76> { pkgs = import <nixpkgs> {}; }).https-wrench'
 ```

-Or use a `flake.nix` like the following to achieve a similar result:
+Or use a `flake.nix` like the one from the [nix-shell](/examples/nix-shell) example to achieve a similar result:
 ```nix
 {
   description = "Flake to fetch https-wrench from xenos76's NUR repo";